'Wanted' goon spotted next to Priya Dutt at Mumbai rally

-Sajid Sahab, who has been booked for brutally assaulting a man who tried to save a tree last month, waved and smiled next to Congress MP Priya Dutt at a roadshow in Bandra on Monday, under the nose of the dozen cops who were manning the rally
+Sajid Sahab, who has been booked for brutally assaulting man who tried to save a tree last month, waved and smiled next to Congress MP Priya Dutt at a roadshow in Bandra on Monday

 On Monday evening, at MP Priya Dutt’s rally in the slums of Bandra (West), a man standing next to the politician waved to the crowds and smiled at passing pedestrians.